 The short, easy Warrego Floodplain walking track offers lookout views of the vast floodplain, birdwatching and seasonal wildflowers, in Toorale National Park, south of Bourke.

-- Toorale State Conservation Area
+- Toorale State Conservation Area in Outback NSW

 - 1km return

 - Opening times